Compassion. Experience. Results.

 Under Tennessee law, child custody determinations are primarily based upon whichever arrangement is in the child’s best interests.
-In fact, the best interests of the child are always paramount during custody disputes, regardless of whether the parents are unmarried or going through a divorce.
+In fact, the best interests of the child are always paramount during custody disputes, regardless of whether the parents are going through a divorce or were never married.

 While parents are free to create their own reasonable child custody agreement, the court will likely have to establish a custody arrangement for them if they are unable to do so.
 When making child custody determinations, Tennessee courts will likely consider several factors, including: